 “Strong Roots” Directed by Maria Luisa Mendonça, this film documents the struggles of peasants in the Landless Workers Movement (MST) in Brazil, which is engaged in a national political campaign to occupy and cultivate unused land.
 Interviews with several individuals and families are blended with remarkable footage of a mass occupation of unused farmland and subsequent violent confrontations with Brazilian police, vividly illustrating the nature of Brazilian peasants' struggle not only for a piece of land to farm but also for a sense of dignity and justice in their lives.
 2001, 41 minutes.

 - Event Type

-Schools of Public Engagement, Eugene Lang College of Liberal Arts, Bachelor's Program for Adults and Transfer Students, Milano School of International Affairs, Management, and Urban Policy, Studley Graduate Program in International Affairs
+Schools of Public Engagement, Eugene Lang College of Liberal Arts, Bachelor's Program for Adults and Transfer Students, Milano School of Policy, Management, and Environment, Julien J. Studley Graduate Programs in International Affairs

 No recent activity